top of page

 Speers Point Amateur Sailing Club Inc. operates a management system through an Executive Committee, supported by General Committee Members appointed annually at SPASC's Annual General Meeting.
 The Executive Committee are responsible for overseeing the governance of the club, managing business relations and club finance.

-In addition to Optimist training dinghies and O'pen skiffs, SPASC has a broad range of racing dinghies (including Tasars and Lasers), catamarans (including Nacra 5.8s, A Classes & Arrows) and trailer-sailers (Hartley TS16s) participating in both Saturday and Friday afternoon races.
+In addition to Optimist training dinghies and O'pen skiffs, SPASC has a broad range of racing dinghies (including Tasars and Lasers), catamarans (including Nacra 5.8s, A Classes & Arrows) and occasionally trailer-sailers participating in both Saturday and Friday afternoon races.

-We have ample parking, a large, grassed rigging area and two wide ramps for launching and retrieving dinghies and catamarans using beach-trolleys and larger boats using trailers.
+We have ample parking, a large, grassed rigging area and two wide ramps for launching and retrieving dinghies and catamarans using beach-trolleys and an additional boat ramp for larger boats using trailers.

 The SPASC clubhouse is magnificently situated at the northern end of the lake, surrounded by the green spaces of Speers Point Park.
 With sweeping views from the upper deck, it provides an ideal vantage for relaxing after races and enjoying the sunset.